ukihunter/Chatty-React-Firebase-Chat-Application/README.md

 Scripts

    - npm run dev: Start the development server.
    - npm run build: Build the project for production.
    - npm run preview: Preview the production build.
    - npm run lint: Run ESLint to check for code issues.

 **Firebase Configuration**
    - The Firebase configuration is located in src/lib/firebase.js.
 Replace the firebaseConfig object with your Firebase project credentials.

 **Key Components**
 1. Authentication

    - ```Login.jsx```: Handles user login and registration.
    - Firebase Authentication is used for managing user accounts.

 2. Chat Functionality

    - ```Chat.jsx```: Displays chat messages and allows users to send text and images.
    - Firebase Firestore is used for storing chat messages.

 3. User Management

--```Userinfo.jsx```: Displays the current user's information.
+   - ```Userinfo.jsx```: Displays the current user's information.

--```AddUser.jsx```: Allows users to search for and add other users to their chat list.
+   - ```AddUser.jsx```: Allows users to search for and add other users to their chat list.

 4. Blocking Users

--```Detil.jsx```: Allows users to block or unblock other users.
+   - ```Detil.jsx```: Allows users to block or unblock other users.

-5. Notifications
+6. Notifications

--```Notification.jsx```: Displays toast notifications using react-toastify.
+   - ```Notification.jsx```: Displays toast notifications using react-toastify.

 **Styling**

--Global styles are defined in index.css.
+   - Global styles are defined in index.css.

--Component-specific styles are located in their respective directories (e.g., chat.css, login.css).
+   - Component-specific styles are located in their respective directories (e.g., chat.css, login.css).

 **Dependencies**

   **Core Dependencies**

--React: Frontend library for building the user interface.
+   - React: Frontend library for building the user interface.
--Firebase: Backend-as-a-service for authentication and real-time database.
+   - Firebase: Backend-as-a-service for authentication and real-time database.
--Zustand: State management library for managing user and chat states.
+   - Zustand: State management library for managing user and chat states.

 **Additional Libraries**

--React Toastify: For displaying toast notifications.
+   - React Toastify: For displaying toast notifications.
--Emoji Picker React: For adding emoji support in messages.
+   - Emoji Picker React: For adding emoji support in messages.
--Cloudinary: For image hosting and sharing.
+   - Cloudinary: For image hosting and sharing.

 **Environment Variables**

--The project uses the following environment variables:
+   - The project uses the following environment variables:

 **Variable	Description**